true crime

 "We turn from tragedy and mourning... to the light of the future.
 We have closure," he said.

-What we know about the University of Idaho killings.
+How the University of Idaho killings unfolded.

 Around lunchtime on November 13, 2022, Moscow City Police were dispatched to a home on King Road in the city's southwest following a 911 call.
 There, they found the bodies of Kaylee Goncalves, 21, Madison Mogen, 21, Xana Kernodle, 20, and her partner of roughly a year, Ethan Chapin, 20.